dann/p5-cpan-packager/README.md

       cpan_mirrors:
         - file:///home/dann/minicpan

-Additional setup (For debian users)
+Additional setup (For debian and ubuntu users)
 ===================================
 Copy conf/debian/rules* to ~/.dh-make-perl directory. copying perllocal.pod is conflited if you dont do that.

 DESCRIPTION
 ===========